OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ###### Searching for Cache Databases

 iOS applications can store data in cache databases.
 These databases contain data such as web requests and responses.
-Sometimes the data is sensitive.
-To display the cache go to *{Path To App}/Library/Caches/{Bundle Identifier}*, the WebKit cash is being stored in the Cache.db file.
-Objection can interact with it as with normal sqlite db.
+This data can be sensitive, if tokens, usernames or other information is cached.
+To display the cache go to the app path and go to `/Library/Caches/{Bundle Identifier}`.
+The WebKit cache is being stored in the Cache.db file.
+Objection can interact with it, as it is a normal SQLite database.

 ### Checking Logs for Sensitive Data (MSTG-STORAGE-3)